Game of Thrones season 8 finale: Our global reactions

 I went in expecting a finale with all the punch of the penultimate episode, and instead we got Jon Snow trotting around the Night's Watch again and Bran heading up what was possibly the most low-key cabinet meeting in political history.
 Although as an editor, mention of a Master of Grammar position almost made the entire snoozer of a session worthwhile.

 There were some exciting moments, of course.
 The makeout session between Dany and Jon that ended even more awkwardly than the last one.
-Drogon burning down the Iron Throne that represented so much chaos and bloodshed.
-But all in all, it felt more muted and less emotionally affecting than I had hoped.
+Drogon (who apparently understands symbolism) burning down the Iron Throne that represented so much chaos and bloodshed.
+But all in all, the episode felt more muted and less emotionally affecting than I had hoped.

 Standouts, on the other hand, included Sansa finally getting the crown she deserved -- yassss queen!
 Seeing Tormund again (call me Tormund?).
 Ghost getting the nuzzle he should have gotten last week (such a good boy).
 Brienne making sure Jaime's legacy lived on.
 And good ol' Tyrion surviving to be a bureaucrat bargaining for brothels and boats.